Adoption has changed

-You will be invited to attend the Panel which will reach a recommendation about your suitability to adopt and may give advice about the number and ages of child/ren they feel that the applicants are most suitable to adopt.
+You will be invited to attend the Panel, who will reach a recommendation about your suitability to adopt.
+They can give advice on the number and ages of children that the applicants are most suitable to adopt.

 Remember, 94% of applicants presented to Panel are approved as prospective adopters.

 The Agency Decision Maker makes the decision on whether to approve the applicants as suitable to adopt, or not.
 If the Applicants are not approved they have the right to submit any representations they wish to the Agency, or be referred to the Independent Review Mechanism.

 Step 8.
 Matching you to a child